check-spelling-sandbox/Azure-Sentinel/DataConnectors/microsoft-logstash-output-azure-loganalytics/README.md

 ```

-Alternativly you can use netcat to test your configuration:
+Alternatively you can use netcat to test your configuration:

 ```
 echo "test string" | netcat localhost 514